dasch-swiss/dsp-tools/README.md

 ## Using the Virtual Environment

 `poetry shell` spawns a shell within the virtual environment.
-Even more convenient is to choose `/bin/python` inside poetry's virtual environment as the interpreter in your IDE.
-This way, every Terminal you open in your IDE will automatically be in the virtual environment.
+Set `.venv/bin/python` as the interpreter in your IDE, so that your IDE automatically activates the virtual env if you open a new terminal.

 The advantage of being in a poetry shell is that the command `dsp-tools` is available, because `poetry install` installed an editable version of DSP-TOOLS inside the virtual environment.
 This means, that inside the `site-packages` folder of your poetry virtual environment, there is a folder called `dsp_tools-[version].dist-info`, which contains a link to your local clone of the DSP-TOOLS repository.
 When you call `dsp-tools` from within the virtual environment, the code of your local clone will be executed.

 ## Publishing and Distribution

-Publishing is automated with GitHub Actions and should _not_ be done manually.
+Publishing is automated with GitHub Actions.
 Please follow the
 [Pull Request Guidelines](https://docs.dasch.swiss/latest/developers/contribution/#pull-request-guidelines).
-If done correctly, when merging a pull request into `main`, the `release-please` action will create or update a release PR.
+When merging a pull request into `main`, the `release-please` action will create or update a release PR.
 This PR will follow semantic versioning and update the change log.
-Once all desired features are merged, the release can be executed by merging this release pull request into `main`.
+Once all desired features are merged, the release can be published by merging this release pull request into `main`.
 This will trigger actions that create a release on GitHub and on PyPI.

-Please ensure you have only one pull request per feature.